Skip navigation

 From consultants to entrepreneurs, leaders of nongovernmental organizations to policymakers, Johns Hopkins SAIS graduates put their degrees to work.

-100% of the one-year Master of Arts in Strategy, Cybersecurity, and Intelligence Class of 2023 were employed, pursuing fellowships or internships, or had gone on for further study within six months of graduation.
+89% of the one-year Master of Arts in Strategy, Cybersecurity, and Intelligence from the Classes of 2023-2025 were employed, pursuing fellowships or internships, or had gone on for further study within six months of graduation.

 Recent Employers